A visual representation of intellectual pursuits

 Personal Reflection

 Designing this piece required aligning artistic creativity with scientific accuracy.
-The decision to merge the shape of an eye with brain response plots was both challenging and rewarding, as it perfectly encapsulates the thesis’s focus.
-Additionally, this work marked the starting point for developing the ThesisArt.jl software package, paving the way for future visualizations.
+This work marked the starting point for developing the ThesisArt.jl software package, paving the way for future visualizations in a more scalable way.